 1. Speaking to students about the realities of the industry and sharing things we wish we would have known when we were first starting out.
 Currently booking for our 2017-2018 College Speaking Series — “Unspoken Truths”.
 More info HERE.
 We also do a version of this presentation for conferences and professionals.

-2. Nurturing the next generation of fearless, diverse leaders in our industry through our entrepreneurial-driven internship program.
-Next hiring opportunity will be fall 2018.
+2. Nurturing the next generation of fearless leaders in our industry through our entrepreneurial-driven internship program. // The application window for our 2019 internships has now closed.

 3. Defying the rigid gender norms and plays on insecurity that are continually used as tools of the trade.